-y - 1.
-Housing 2.
+1. Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
-Economic Structure Option A - include a policy - ++ + + ++ ++ + - Option B - no policy (No Part 2 local plan policy) + - - - - +
+Economic Structure Option A - include a policy ++ + + +++ ++ + Option B - no policy (No Part 2 local plan policy) ++ - - - - +

-9.131 As was hoped, Option A is considered likely to have a major positive effect against the green objective and a significant positive effect against the natural resources objective, with converse significant effects for no policy.
+9.131 9.130 As was hoped, Option A is considered likely to have a major positive effect against the green objective and a significant positive effect against the natural resources objective, with converse significant effects for no policy.
 It has minor positive effects on other objectives with roughly converse negative effects on the same objectives for option B. Any unconstrained growth in homes and economic development will have opposing effects on those objectives.
+The policy is considered likely to have a major positive effect against the biodiversity and green infrastructure objective and a significant positive effect against the natural resources objective.
+It has more minor positive effects on other objectives.
+It may have negative effects on built development objectives, such as housing and economic structure, as the policy may restrict the locations where development is acceptable or impact upon viability.
+The policy has been amended following representations by Natural England.
+The SA assessment for this policy has been amended accordingly.

-9.132 Through the local plan process, it has been decided to include a policy to conserve biodiversity assets.
+9.132 9.131 Through the local plan process, it has been decided to include a policy to conserve biodiversity assets.